transitland/transitland-datastore/README.md

 ## To Develop Locally

-1. Install dependencies:
+0. We'll assume you already have Ruby 2.0+ and Python 2.7 interpreters available on your system.

+1. Install dependencies.
+Here's how to do it on Mac OS using the [Homebrew package manager](http://brew.sh/):

+  * `brew install postgis` Postgres database with the [PostGIS extension](http://postgis.net/)
+  * `brew install redis` [Redis key-value store](http://redis.io/) (used for the Sidekiq async worker queue)
+  * **optional** `brew install graphviz` Graphviz graph visualization library (used to generate entity-relation diagrams).
+Only necessary if you'll be adding models and database migrations.

+2. Run the Datastore setup script, which will install Ruby gems, install Python packages, and set your local configuration to default values:

     ````
-    brew install postgis
-    brew install redis
-    brew install graphviz
-    bundle install
+    bin/setup
     ````

+2. Depending upon your needs, you may need to modify your configuration by editing `config/application.yml` and `config/database.yml`.

+   Note that any values in `config/database.yml` can also be overwritten with environment variables---useful if you're running a production server.

-2. Configure your local copy by renaming the example files to `config/application.yml` and `config/database.yml`.
-Edit as appropriate.
-Note that the tokens you specify in `config/application.yml` will be used for [API Authentication](#api-authentication).
+   The tokens you specify in `config/application.yml` will be used for [API Authentication](#api-authentication).

 3. Create and initialize the database: